josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

 The typical pattern is to split the historical data so a portion is shown to the model for training purposes, and another portion is reserved to test just how well the trained model performs against examples it has not seen before.

-1. To create our training and validation datasets, drag a **Split Data** module beneath Select Columns in Dataset, and connect the output of the Select Columns in Dataset module to the input of the Split Data module.
+1. To create our training and validation datasets, drag a **Split Data** module beneath Select Columns in Dataset, and connect the output of the Select Columns in Dataset module to the input of the Split Data module

     ![On the Design Surface, Select Columns in Dataset has an arrow pointing down to Split Data.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image77.png "Design Surface")